 Corticosteroids are potent drugs used to reduce inflammation in the body's tissues.

 They are different from anabolic steroids.
-These are illegally used by some athletes
+Anabolic steroids are illegally used by

 Corticosteroids can come in several forms: pills, liquids, creams, ointments, medicines